physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 are overparametrized and thus unnecessarily complex for the actual task remains a somewhat diffuse piece of common knowledge.
-Recently, [Zhang et al. (2017)](https://arxiv.org/abs/1611.03530) brought this topic into focus of attention by making a concrete statement about the DDNs complexity in terms of their capacity:
+Recently, [Zhang et al. (2017)](https://arxiv.org/abs/1611.03530) brought this topic into focus of attention by making a concrete statement about the DDNs' complexity in terms of their capacity:

   > Modern DNNs have enough capacity to fit random noise.